-- 1. Receipt of requests for access.
-Via Donna as a volume infrastructure request or by message to oss@prorail.nl. - 2.
-The handling of ad hoc requests during the timetable period is completed within 20 working days.
-No reconciliation takes place in case of conflicting requests (principle of first-come, first served).
+- Access requests can be made via a volume infrastructure entry (VII) in Donna or a message to oss@prorail.nl. - An ad hoc request shall be handled within 20 working days.
+No reconciliation will take place in case of conflicting requests (principle of first-come, first served).